Markha Valley Trek – A Brief Description

-Sculpted canyons, fantastic rock formations, medieval villages, Buddhist Monasteries and snow filled peaks is what in incorporated in the Markha Valley Trek.
-In a sence, the Markha Valley Trek is the answer to the likes of the Short Sandakphu Trek in Darjeeling Himalayas.
+Sculpted canyons, fantastic rock formations, medieval villages, Buddhist Gompas and snow filled peaks is what Markha Valley Trek is all about.

 Following the Markha River, hiking through the lovely valley on a fairly level path.
 The trail crosses the river at various points, and passes through winter settlements that has Lhatos (religious shrines for local deities) and Mani walls (Buddhist prayers inscribed on stones).
 During peak season, a number of tented teahouses will be open, providing hearty refreshment and a chance to interact with the locals.
 After crossing the river for the last time, we will arrive at Markha, the largest village in the valley, consisting of around 20 houses, an old monastery and a ruined fort